robtomatkins/Woodland-Warriors/README.md

     - Accessibility
         - I have checked the site is accessible by running it through lighthouse in devtools.

+- ### Functuality Testing
+    - Form
+        - I have attempted to submit the sign up form without content in each input field to check that the required attribute is funtioning.
+    - Social Media Links
+        - I have checked that all links to external sites open in new tab, confirming that the _blank attribute is functioning.

 ![Screen shot from lighthouse](assets/images/lighthouse-score-screenshot.jpg)
 <br>